 Research Interests:Social influence

 Dr. Totzkay studies the nature of and reaction to health and risk communication messages.
-This includes communication to change health and risk behavior, the design and evaluation of health and risk communication campaigns, and addressing matters of health equity with strategic communication activities.
-Dr. Totzkay is currently the Principal Investigator of a National Science Foundation RAPID grant to study Appalachian’s risk perceptions, information behavior, and other cognitive and affective responses during the initial two months of the COVID-19 stay at home orders.
-He is also the Principal Investigator of a contract with the West Virginia Bureau of Public Health, Division of Health Promotion and Chronic Disease to evaluate the state’s Comprehensive Cancer Control Program and the Mountains of Hope Cancer Coalition.
-His other work focuses on cancer communication, disparities in access and use of health information, and communicative and psychosocial barriers to accessing healthcare.
-Overall, Dr. Totzkay's research aims to address how a communicative study of social influence can be better applied to new or overlooked issues and contexts, as well as how communication theory can be better refined and extended to study social influence and behavior change processes.
+This includes communication to change health and risk behavior, the design and evaluation of health and risk communication interventions, improving healthcare access, and promoting health equity with strategic communication activities.
+His research has focused on vaccination, cancer control, rural health, and women’s health, but he has broad interests in various prosocial or public interest topics.
+Overall, Dr. Totzkay's research aims to address how a communicative study of social influence can be better applied to matters of the public interest, as well as how communication theory can be better refined and extended to study social influence and behavior change processes.

 Dr. Totzkay is or has been Principal Investigator, Co-Investigator, or Personnel on various projects funded by the National Science Foundation, National Institutes of Health, Centers for Disease Control and Prevention, the American Academy of Pediatrics, and the West Virginia Department of Health and Human Resources.
 His interdisciplinary and collaborative research and outreach has awarded him and his partners the Civilian Service Commendation Medal from the United States Department of the Army and the Immunization Innovation Award from the West Virginia Immunization Network.